 - Projection of housing need by number of bedrooms: A large majority of households in 2019 and 2025 need only one bedroom for the composition of their household.
 Many households possess more bedrooms than they need, according to the strict definition of housing need.
-It is projected that in 2025 electoral area G (including the Thetis Island Trust Area) will need an additional 387 units of housing of which most should be one-bedroom units.
+It is projected that in 2025 electoral area G will need an additional 387 units of housing of which most should be one-bedroom units.
 See Table 1: Electoral area G projection of units needed 2020 and 2025. - Homelessness: There are no emergency shelters or long-term options for those experiencing homelessness in electoral area G. As a result of this, many are seeking shelter options outside of their communities. - Non-market housing: The market will struggle to provide new housing that is affordable for lower income households in electoral area G. Households with incomes below approximately \$57,000 will not be able to afford renting market rental new homes. - Market rental housing: Renter households in electoral area G making less than \$48,400 per year tend to spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
 Renter households making less than \$26,600 per year tend to spend more than 50% of their annual income on housing expenses, placing them in extreme core housing need.
-This analysis suggests that 43% of Saltair's renter households are in core housing need and 18% are in extreme core housing need.
-Engagement results identified a need for more rental options, such as basement suites or tiny homes. - Market ownership: Owner households without mortgages were analyzed but we found that according to this model none of them would be spending more than 30% of their incomes on housing expenses.
-The majority of owner households with mortgages in electoral area G making below \$68,800 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
-This analysis suggests that 16% of Saltair's owner households are in core housing need, in line with trends evident in the census (12% in 2006, 18% in 2011, then 11% in 2016).
-Saltair is the only electoral area where this analysis shows owners with mortgages earning \$26,200 or less paying 50% or more of their income on housing expenses.
+This analysis suggests that 59% of electoral area G's renter households are in core housing need and 28% are in extreme core housing need.
+Engagement results identified a need for more rental options, such as basement suites or tiny homes. - Market ownership: Owner households without mortgages were analyzed but found that according to this model none of them would be spending more than 30% of their incomes on housing expenses.
+The majority of owner households with mortgages in electoral area G making below \$63,800 per year spend more than 30% of their annual income on housing expenses, placing these households in core housing need.
+This analysis suggests that 13% of electoral area G's owner households are in core housing need, in line with trends evident in the census (12% in 2006, 18% in 2011, then 11% in 2016).
+Electoral area G is the only electoral area where this analysis shows owners with mortgages earning \$20,000 or less paying 50% or more of their income on housing expenses.

-- Historic and current housing condition (adequacy): Adequacy of housing in Saltair is worse than the CVRD and British Columbia, with 9% of households living in housing below adequacy standards.
-More owners (10%) live in housing below adequacy standards than renters (0%), and this increased from 2006 to 2016. - Historic and current overcrowding (suitability): Saltair has similar levels of crowding for owners (0%) and less for renters (0%) compared to the CVRD. - Historic and current affordability: In 2016, compared to the CVRD, affordability in Saltair is better for both owners (11%) and about the same for renters (41%), to produce an overall share of 13% of households across tenures experiencing affordability challenges.
-Affordability decreased for renters from 2006-2011 but did not change significantly for owners.
-Renters face significantly greater affordability challenges than owners. - Core housing need and extreme core housing need: A significant number (19%) of Saltair's households are in core housing need.
+- Historic and current housing condition (adequacy): Adequacy of housing in electoral area G is slightly worse than the CVRD and British Columbia, with 8% of households living in housing below adequacy standards.
+More owners (9%) live in housing below adequacy standards than renters (0%), and this increased from 2006 to 2016. - Historic and current overcrowding (suitability): Electoral area G has similar levels of crowding for owners (1%) and less for renters (0%) compared to the CVRD. - Historic and current affordability: Compared to the CVRD, affordability in electoral area G is better for both owners (11%) and renters (32%), to produce an overall share of 13% of households across tenures experiencing affordability challenges.
+Affordability decreased for renters from 2006-2011 but did not change significantly for renters.
+Renters face significantly greater affordability challenges than owners. - Core housing need and extreme core housing need: A significant number (21%) of electoral area G's households are in core housing need.
 This is in line with the rates reported in the last several censuses (17% in 2006, 22% in 2011 and 18% in 2016).